-We hear about the concept of a walled garden often these days.
+A walled garden is a popular term these days.
 Ever wondered what it means?

-The term ‘walled garden’ first appeared in the 70s in the context of the Bell System.
-This telecom giant made hardware exclusive to its network customers.
+The history of walled gardens began in the 1970s when the telecom giant Bell made hardware exclusive to its network customers.

-The term then appeared in the context of early internet service providers (ISPs) like AT&T. They were creating walled gardens for their users and restricting access to other external services.
+The term then sprung when early internet service providers (ISPs) like AT&T started restricting their users from accessing other external services.

-But let’s dive in and discover what is a walled garden in adtech.
+But what is a walled garden in advertising?
+Let’s find out!

 Table of Contents: